zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ---
-title: Building the Store Sales page
+title: Build the Store Sales page
 position: 4
 ---

-# Building the Store Sales page
+# Build the Store Sales page

 ![sales-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-overview.png)

 This page is constructed to show a collection of DataViz graphs, exposing several different views of store data.
-The page is domiated by a general sales graph, which can be filtered by five different dimensions, selectable by the buttons to the left of graph.
+The page is dominated by a general sales graph, which can be filtered by five different dimensions, selectable by the buttons to the left of graph.

 Two smaller graphs present data grouped by genre: Sales and Searches.
 These views provide a way to change the type of chart shown, changing the presentation of the data based on user selection of the graph type.
 The data can also be changed between Weekly, Monthly and Yearly data.

 This page is contained in the following files: **app/views/sales.html**, **app/sales-view.js**, and **Content/sales-view.css**.

-## Changing Chart Type Dynamically
+## Change Chart Type Dynamically

 The **Sales By Genre** chart allows for the chart type to be changed dynamically.
 The chart can be changed from, for instance, a bar graph